 why very few early models from before this period are known.

-sheer volume of patent models already in their possession and the volume
+Because of the sheer volume of patent models already in their possession

-of new models that were arriving daily, this requirement was dropped
+and the volume of new models that were arriving daily, the requirement was dropped

 and modified.
 By 1880 the requirement for a model was changed

 to where they were only to be submitted when required by the commissioner.

 were over 200,000 models in the government's possession.

 about this time a second fire hit the Patent Office buildings housing the

 collection and many more of the models were again destroyed and damaged by